Shub1427/Shub1427.github.io/pages/word-counter.md

 ## Code Breakup

-First of all, I am using `regex` crate, which is offical crate support by Rust.
+First of all, I am using `regex` crate, which is official crate support by Rust.

 Using `regex` is simple and it uses [RE2](https://github.com/google/re2/wiki/Syntax) syntax, which is a superset for Javascript [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).